 While it’s a good idea to include your child in the primary task of feeding your pet, it’s not a good idea to let go of this task completely.
 Firstly because feeding time is a very private time for an animal.
 If your child can’t read the signs correctly, a pet can snap if unknowingly provoked.

 Additionally, it’s also important as an adult to keep track of your pets eating habits.
 Any change in the pattern or the way they eat can be causes for concern.
 The best way forward is to allow children to measure out the dog food and pour in the water while you keep a watchful eye.

 Buying Medications from an Online Pet Pharmacy

 Children are adept at many tasks these days, including ordering stuff online.
 In fact many parents use e-wallets to teach them how to manage money.
-While it’s a good idea to let them purchase the toys and treats for their fur buddies, stick to buying medicines on your own.
+While it’s a good idea to let them purchase the toys and treats for their fur buddies, stick to buying Lithium antidepressant on your own.
 Though there are plenty of reputed websites that sell vet-approved pet meds online it’s not a good idea to let your child take those decisions.

 Walking the Dog

 You can be a parent to the most responsible child and the most disciplined dog, but it’s never a good idea to let them out on their own.
 This is especially true if your child is a preteen.
 A dog out on a walk is exposed to multiple stimuli and it’s important for an adult to supervise the walks.
 It takes a keen sense of understanding and experience to avoid a dog from falling prey to an untoward situation.
 Have your child accompany you during the walks but take the time and train your child well before letting go of the chore completely.